Table of Contents

 A couple companies just started producing these regularly.

 These are from Bells of Steel.
 The nylon sleeves spin over a steel pin.
 The sizing is so unique that they will only fit Bells of Steel racks.

 I imagine the idea has been around for a while.
 I saw a clip of Alan Thrall some time back building some steel ones into his olympic bench.
 The idea with roller J-hooks is you can very easily center the bar before each set.

 The nylon rollers I haven’t seen before.
 I guess it’s strong enough.
 My guess is that’s a 5/8″ steel pin inside there, the same material used for the rear peg going through the rack, and at just a few inches long it ought to hold up fine to the weight of a barbell slammed onto it?

-Titan Fitness has three sizes for their different lines of racks.
+Titan Fitness has three sizes of roller J-cups for their different lines of racks.
 They have a better lip in front and UHMW inserts.
 Same basic idea though with the nylon rollers.